Enter your OS-IoT directory $ cd <os-iot directory> # If desired, you can edit the file “onem2mdefaults.hxx” to contain suitable defaults for your application. # Default values can be overwritten in code if you prefer not to edit this file. # Make the library (.so) file for your architecture $ make

-Linking OS-IoT in to Your Own Applications
+Linking OS-IoT in to Your Own Applications (OS-IoT for Linux)

 The main value of OS-IoT is not to use the command-line demo application, but instead to link the library with your own applications.
 The lack of a standard configuration for building C++ programs means that there are many different ways you might link the library.